-The Vultures Back to LIFE team went on the field to search for Cinereous Vulture Extramadura due to worrying data received by her GPS transmitter.
-Unfortunately, their worse fears were confirmed when they found the vulture dead, making Extramadura the first known Cinereous Vulture that died from electrocution in Bulgaria.
+The Vultures Back to LIFE team went on the field to search for Cinereous Vulture Extremadura due to worrying data received by her GPS transmitter.
+Unfortunately, their worse fears were confirmed when they found the vulture dead, making Extremadura the first known Cinereous Vulture that died from electrocution in Bulgaria.

 Discovery of Extramadura

 Last Saturday on 21 March, Extremadura along with two more Cinereous Vultures undertook wanderings northwards, roosting in the region of Silistra.
 The worsened weather conditions on the next day trapped them and made their return to Kotel difficult.
 After a few attempts to return, Extremadura fell among an unknown region and landed to roost on the fatal power pylon.
 On Friday 27 March, a field assistant from the Vultures Back To LIFE project found Extremadura near Malogradets village in the Antonovo municipality.
 The team was only able to locate the dead vulture thanks to the satellite transmitter.